Vicodin Withdrawal: Symptoms, Timeline, and Detox

 Watch These Vicodin Withdrawal Symptoms and Act Fast

 Initially, withdrawal symptoms mimic those of flu.
-This is one of the reasons why you may fail to realize you have developed dependence.
-Over the time, you may experience one or more of the following symptoms:
+This is one of the reasons why one may fail to identify dependence or if it’s developing.
+Over time, patients may experience one or more of the following symptoms:

 - Anxiety and restlessness

 - Unstable mood

 - Inability to fall asleep or maintain a sleep

 - Increased nasal secretion

 - Pain in muscle

 Users may experience some of the symptoms from above within a few hours or days after stopping Vicodin.
 If it happens, one should talk to a doctor right away.
 Patients will need to know if they are due to drug dependence.
 It is always a good idea to take note of the symptoms.
 This is especially after one has stopped taking drugs and because of the high addiction potential.
 Early diagnosis and prompt treatment make the withdrawal symptoms more manageable.
 Furthermore, it decreases the risk of complications and long-term addiction.

 Vicodin Withdrawal Timeline: How Long Will It Last?